mansalmann/mansalmann/README.md

 - 🌱 I’m currently learning **NodeJs, Laravel, and SQL Database**

-- 👨‍💻 All of my projects are available at [https://mantokreng.github.io/personal-website/](https://mantokreng.github.io/personal-website/) -- update soon😄
+- 👨‍💻 All of my projects are available at [https://mantokreng.github.io/personal-website/](https://mantokreng.github.io/personal-website/)

 - 📫 How to reach me **work.salmann@gmail.com**